dotnet/EntityFramework.Docs/CONTRIBUTING.md

 * Open an [issue](https://github.com/dotnet/EntityFramework.Docs/issues/new) describing what you want to do, such as change an existing article or create a new one.
 Wait for approval from the EF team before you invest much time.
 * Fork the [dotnet/EntityFramework.Docs](https://github.com/dotnet/EntityFramework.Docs/) repo and create a branch for your changes.
-* Submit a pull request (PR) to master with your changes.
+* Submit a pull request (PR) to main with your changes.
 * Respond to PR feedback.

 ## Markdown syntax

 Articles are written in [DocFx-flavored Markdown (DFM)](http://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html), a superset of [GitHub-flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/).
-For examples of DFM syntax and metadata for UI features commonly used in the EF documentation, see [Metadata and Markdown Template](https://github.com/dotnet/docs/blob/master/styleguide/template.md) in the .NET Core repo style guide.
+For examples of DFM syntax and metadata for UI features commonly used in the EF documentation, see [Metadata and Markdown Template](https://docs.microsoft.com/contribute/dotnet/dotnet-style-guide).

 ## Folder structure conventions